melborne/colcolor/README.md

 ## Usage

-You want to colorize terminal outputs in which each column have different color.
+You want to colorize terminal outputs in which each column(separated by whitespaces) have different color.

 It can be easily achieved with `String#colco` method as follows: